 Do you think you may have Asperger’s Syndrome (autism)?

 The initial meeting usually takes two hours and involves observation along with an interview that focusses on an individual’s early developmental history.
 This is referred to as an academic, non-clinical, assessment for autism.
 Such assessments proffer helpful advices to general practitioners who may be thinking about referring you on to a diagnostic process through the National Health Service.
-We can write directly to your general practitioner if you wish; alternatively, your report may be retained privately by you; for this part of the service we politely request £175 donation to Action for Asperger’s (note – this will increase to £200 wef 01-10-17).
+We can write directly to your general practitioner if you wish; alternatively, your report may be retained privately by you; for this part of the service we politely request £200.
 Reports range from 6-14 pages long, depending on what you bring to the consulting room.
 In the private sector, you would be looking at paying £500-£750 for a similar service.